-After a quarter of a century of working to support older people and their relatives who are in or need care, the R&RA is a leading and respected voice in this field.
-Our in-depth knowledge, with the many more years of professional experience in care and regulation represented among our trustee body, staff and volunteers, gives us a unique authority to stand up to central and local government and speak out effectively for the changes still needed to improve care.
+After a quarter of a century of working to support older people needing care, the R&RA is a leading and respected voice in this field.
+Our in-depth knowledge, with the many more years of professional experience in care and regulation represented among our trustee body, staff and volunteers, gives us a unique authority to stand up and speak out effectively for the changes still needed to improve care.

 We have no endowments or guaranteed funding so rely on the loyalty of our members and the support of our generous donors to continue our work.